Odwalla-J/ODCON2/README.md

 ---

-## Recommended Tools
+## Recommended Tools and Materials

 Before beginning a build it is advisable to have a few of the following tools to assist you.

 - A 3D Printer: not entirely necessary if you can have a friend print this for you, I've printed these models sucessfully on a 2018 Ender 3 and a Bambu Labs P1P.
 - A Soldering Iron: A reasonable variable temperature iron is recommended, the Pinecil V2 by Pine64 is an excellent budget model that will work using the same PSU required by the gun.
-- Hex Drivers/Bits: A set of drivers for M2/3/4 screws will be needed, ball-end drivers are HIGHLY recommeded.
+- Hex Drivers/Bits: A set of drivers for M2/3/4 screws will be needed, **ball-end drivers are HIGHLY recommeded.**
 - Needle Nose Pliers
 - Adjustable Wrench
 - Small Phillips Head (+) screwdriver

+Thin silicone wire is preferred for work inside of the gun, I prefer to use 24AWG wire harvested from old network cables as they come in conveniently color coated twisted pairs that make wiring components pretty easy.
+Thicker guage wire will need to be used for the solenoid power lines, I suggest using nothing smaller than 22AWG, to save an extra expense you can salvage some from a short piece of the 6-conductor wire you'll need for the DIY cable.

+Heat shrink tube, electrical tape, hot glue, super glue and solder are all resources that will likely be required but are left up to the users discretion and personal preferrance.

 ---

 ## Printing

 The provided files have been exported in an orientation that has been thoroughly tested and should be ideal for most users to print on any FDM printer (although these are just suggestions).
+**The beta files may not be exported in their proper orientations due to my rapid itteration, follow the pictures below to verify part orientation or check on the Discord for support with this if required.**

-The print settings that have produced the best consistent results are as follows:
+The print settings that I suggest that have produced the best consistent results are as follows:
 - .12mm Layer Height
 - %20 Infill
 - Automated Tree Supports (touching buildplate)